Optimization under Decision-Dependent Uncertainty: Introduction

 We also emphasize what this paper fails to address.
-The case of continuous decisions influencing the uncertainty is not discussed.
+Reformulations for continuous decisions influencing the uncertainty are not provided.
 Furthermore, the primary problem in this paper is a static optimization problem, i.e., the decisions do not adapt to uncertainty realizations.
 In fact, it is the uncertainty set and the corresponding worst-case realization that are affected by decisions.

-Section~\ref{sec:gen_ddu} provides the \dd robust linear optimization problem and proves it to be NP-complete.
-Section~\ref{sec:red_ddu} introduces the class of uncertainty sets discussed in this paper and provides reformulations.
-For comparison, Section~\ref{sec:ext_gen} provides the corresponding \mbox{Big-M} formulation which can model more general sets.
+Section~\ref{sec:gen_ddu} discusses the complexity of the \dd robust linear optimization problem.
+Section~\ref{sec:red_ddu} introduces a class of uncertainty sets which allow improved reformulations.
+Section~\ref{sec:ext_gen} provides a comparison to the corresponding \mbox{Big-M} formulation.
 It also provides methods to improve these standard techniques.
 A numerical experiment is discussed in Section~\ref{sec:num_exp} to illustrate the advantages of the \dd setting and to computationally compare the three formulations.
-Any proofs not presented immediately are relegated to the electronic companion.

 \emph{Notation. $\quad$} Throughout this paper, we use bold lower and uppercase letters to denote vectors and matrices.
 Scalars are marked in regular font.
 All vectors are column vectors and the vector of ones is denoted by $\mb{e}$.
 Furthermore, $diag({\bigcdot})$ denotes a diagonal matrix with $\bigcdot$ on the diagonal and zeros elsewhere.
 For any given matrix \(\mb{A}\), the \(i^{th}\) row is denoted by \(\mb{A}_{i,\bigcdot}\) and the \(j^{th}\) column is denoted by \(\mb{A}_{\bigcdot,j}\).
 The problems have \(m\) constraints indexed by \(i\).
 LHS denotes left-hand-side and RHS denotes right-hand-side.
 We use the phrases ``decision-dependent'' and ``endogenous'' interchangeably.
 Similarly, we refer to variables affecting an uncertainty set as influence variables.